MathHubInfo/mhd/README.md

 To achieve this we

-- generate a static build of the frontend repository;
+- build the NextJS Frontend
-- collect all the static files needed by the backend; and
-- start the Django app using [uwsgi](http://projects.unbit.it/uwsgi).
+- prepare a Django Deployment using [uwsgi](http://projects.unbit.it/uwsgi).
+- setup a [supervisord](https://supervisord.readthedocs.io/en/latest/) configuration to run both at the same time

 The uwsgi config used to achieve this can be found in [docker/uwsgi.ini](docker/uwsgi.ini).
-For every request it then switches appropriately between:
+For every request it switches appropriately between:

-- sending a static file (this is in two seperate locations, one for the frontend build and one for the backend)
+- sending a static file (as collected by `python manage.py collectstatic`)
-- directly forwarding the API response from the backend
+- sending the response to the backend
-- checking if the object referenced by the url exists, and if so return `index.html` and else a 404 error page.

-To achieve the latter, uwsgi intercepts the [X-Sendfile](https://www.nginx.com/resources/wiki/start/topics/examples/x-accel/) returned by the backend to detect if the appropriate object exists or not.
+Next, the NextJS frontend is configured to proxy requests for the `/api/` route to the backend.

+Finally, a supervisord instance is configured to run both the backend and frontend at the same time.
+The config can be found in [docker/supervisor.conf](docker/supervisor.conf).

 This repository contains a `Dockerfile` to enable deployment using [Docker](https://www.docker.com/).
 It listens on port 80 and uses an sqlite database stored in a volume mounted at `/data/`.